jimasp/behave-vsc/CONTRIBUTING.md

 - PRs are unlikely to be accepted before release v1.0.0, but feel free to raise one if it helps to highlight an issue.
 - Fixes are given priority over new functionality.
 Also, new functionality _must_ have tests.
 - Raise an issue describing the problem that the PR is resolving and link the PR in the issue.
+- Generally speaking, you should only add files to, not modify, the example project workspaces in your PR.
 ### Process
-- Generally speaking, you should not modify the example project workspaces in your PR _unless_ you are _adding_ new feature/steps files or _adding/improving_ existing tests.
-(Either way, any changes to the example project workspaces will require you to update the test code for expected results.)
-- Quickly review your code vs the project's [Development guidelines](#design-principles)
+- Quickly review your code vs the project's [Development guidelines](#development-guidelines)
 - Is your bug/use case covered by an existing test, or example project feature file?
 If not, is it possible to add one so it doesn't break again?
 - `npm run lint` and fix any errors or warnings
 - Run automated tests (verify behave results):
 	- Close vscode and run `npm run test`
 		- if the tests get stuck on debug, disable the "uncaught exceptions" breakpoint in the host vscode environment
 		- if the tests fail, see [Debugging integration tests](#debugging-integration-tests))
+- Run standard manual UI tests:
+	a. start "Debug Extension - Workspace MultiRoot", then in "project 1":
+	b.
+Start a debug run of group 1 features and check that debug stop works (you may have to click it more than once)
+	c.
+Run a single test
+	d.
+Debug a single test
+	e.
+Run group 1 features
+	f.
+Run all tests and check that the run stop button works
-- Run manual UI tests.
+- Run more change-specific manual UI tests.
 After running automated tests, if you made a change that affects anything other than behave test results then you'll want to run some manual tests of the _affected areas_.
 As an example, if you changed anything that affects feature file/step file parsing or filesystem watchers or workspace settings, then you'd want to run these manual tests as a minimum.
 (Unless something fails, this process should take you less than 5 mins):
 	1. commit your changes locally (because you are about to make file changes)
 	2. start "Debug Extension - Workspace MultiRoot", then	in "project 1":
 	3. edit a group1 feature file, change the name of the feature and save it, then: